sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 ---
 ## Generic system that we chose:
  - type variables & type constraints for upper & lower bounds
- - minimal constraint solver tuned for our usafe of Ruby library
+ - minimal constraint solver tuned for our use of Ruby library
- - "just works" in experience of our users: having huge number of examples helped tremendously.
+ - "just works" in experience of our users: having huge number of examples helped tremendously

 ---
 ## Self types